Accenture/mercury-nodejs/README.md

 and side effects.

 Since input and output for each function is well-defined, test-driven development (TDD) can be done naturally.
-It is also easier to define a user story for each function and the developer does not need to study and integrate multiple levels of dependencies, resulting in higher quality code.
+It is also easier to define a user story for each function and the developer does not need to integrate multiple levels of dependencies with code, resulting in a higher quality product.

 > Figure 3 - The first principle of a function